Owner and Founder

 Legal Assistant & Events Manager

 Sherie has over 15 years experience as an intellectual property legal assistant and paralegal, working within prestigious law firms of Washington, D.C.
-Sherie has a wealth of knowledge in intellectual property and serves as Same Gender Love Collaborator and Legal Assistant.
-In this role, Sherie works with Same Gender Love's founder, Marva Laws in the daily operation of the business.
+Sherie has a wealth of knowledge in intellectual property and serves as Love Is Love Boutique Collaborator and Legal Assistant.
+In this role, Sherie works with Love Is Love Boutique's founder, Marva Laws in the daily operation of the business.
 Sherie additionally provides legal research and works with attorneys, accountants, editors and other collaborators.
 Sherie plans and executes the special events that include fashion shows, grand openings, pop up shops and charitable efforts

 Sherie has a bleeding heart for the LGBTQ community and is a Federal Club Member with the Human Rights Campaign.
 She volunteers within the organization as a co-chair on the table captain committee and silent auction committee for HRC's National Gala.
 The HRC National Gala is the largest LGBTQ event held nationwide and brings together an audience of 3,500 supporters the night of the dinner.

-Sherie has worked with HRC and Same Gender Love to promote its greetings cards and apparel line through networking events, program ads and a silent auction.
+Sherie has worked with HRC and Love Is Love Boutique to promote its greetings cards and apparel line through networking events, program ads and a silent auction.

 Sherie is also a veteran of Marvelous Marva's Productions and has been involved in fashion and entertainment most of her lifetime.
 Sherie is a Baltimore native and prides herself in family and community.
 She resides in Fort Washington, MD. with her wife, Corinne.